natenka/pyneng-book-en/docs/source/book/12_useful_modules/argparse.rst

         restore_signals, start_new_session, preexec_fn)
     TypeError: expected str, bytes or os.PathLike object, not NoneType

-If the function was called without arguments when **argparse** is not used, an error would occur that not all arguments are specified.
+If function was called without arguments when **argparse** is not used, an error would occur that not all arguments are specified.

 Because of **argparse** the argument is actually passed, but it has ``None`` value.
 You can see this in ``Namespace(count=2, ip=None)`` string.

 In such a script the IP address must be specified at all times.
-And in **argparse** you can specify that the argument is mandatory.
+And in **argparse** you can specify that argument is mandatory.
 To do this, change ``-a`` option: add ``required=True`` at the end:

 .. code:: python